timwhat/Quartz58/README.md

 ### Key Features

-- **58 keys**
-   Each able to support at the same time, MX and Choc hotswap sockets!
+- **58 keys**, each able to support at the same time, MX and Choc hotswap sockets!

-- **Wireless**
-   With the power ofa nice!nano clone and a 750mAh battery!
+- **Wireless**, with the power ofa nice!nano clone and a 750mAh battery!

-- **iPod-style Encoder**
-   On the left side for any encoder needed jazz...
+- **iPod-style Encoder** on the left side for any encoder needed jazz... (such as volume control)

-- **Trackpad**
-   On the right side, for any analog needed or gesture related jazz pt2...
+- **Trackpad** on the right side, for any analog needed or gesture related jazz pt2... (such as precision or window management)

-- **Gasket Mount**
-   For improved typing feel and acoustics
+- **Gasket Mount**, for improved typing feel and acoustics

-- **Tenting with MagSafe Magnets**
-   For adjustable tenting and compatibility with existing MagSafe accessories
+- **MagSafe Magnets**, for adjustable tenting and compatibility with existing MagSafe accessories!

-- **nice!view and OLED Display Support**
-   On both halves to show stats like battery life, WPM, connection status, etc...
+- **nice!view and OLED Display Support** on both halves to show stats like battery life, WPM, connection status, etc...

 ## Development Log